Russia, Ukraine trade blame for deadly attack on POW prison

 A Russian Defense Ministry spokesperson, Lt.
 Gen. Igor Konashenkov, described the strike as a “bloody provocation” aimed at discouraging Ukrainian soldiers from surrendering.
 He too claimed that U.S.-supplied HIMARS rockets were used, and said eight guards were among the wounded.

-Ukrainian forces are fighting to hold on to the remaining territory under their control in Donetsk, which together with neighboring Luhansk province makes up Ukraine’s mostly Russian-speaking industrial Donbas region.
+Ukrainian forces are fighting to hold on to the remaining territory under their control in Donetsk.
+Together with the neighboring Luhansk province, they make up Ukraine’s mostly Russian-speaking industrial Donbas region.

-For several months of the war in Ukraine, Moscow has focused on trying to seize parts of the Donbas not already held by the separatists.
-Ukrainian authorities in the Donetsk region accused Russia on Friday of shelling civilian targets in Ukrainian-held areas.
+For several months, Moscow has focused on trying to seize parts of the Donbas not already held by the separatists.

-He later said one person was killed and five injured Friday in Russian rocket strike on the city of Kramatorsk.
+Holding POWs in an area with active fighting appeared to defy the Geneva Convention, which requires that prisoners be evacuated as soon as possible after capture to camps away from combat zones.

 The Ukrainian POWS at the Donetsk prison included troops captured during the fall of Mariupol.
 They spent months holed up with civilians at a giant steel mill in the southern port city.
 Their resistance during a relentless Russian bombardment became a symbol of Ukrainian defiance against Russia’s aggression.